 Salida Car Accident and Personal Injury Lawyer

 The California personal injury attorneys at AutoAccident.com have assisted Salida residents with accident cases since 1982.
-To learn more about how our legal team can help you, call (209) 227-1931 or (800) 404-5400 for free, friendly legal advice from one of our Salida car accident lawyers today.
+To learn more about how our legal team can help you, call (209) 227-1931 or (800) 404-5400 for free, friendly advice from one of our compassionate and skilled lawyers today.

 Our personal injury lawyers in Salida have the experience and resources needed to obtain full and fair financial compensation for your injury claim.
 We handle personal injury matters on a contingency fee basis, meaning you pay nothing upfront and will only have to pay attorney's fees if we win your case.What Are the Most Dangerous Intersections in Salida, CA?

 Every city and town in California seems to have at least one intersection prone to motor vehicle collisions.
 The intersections that have the most accidents in Salida, California, include: